RHSResearchLLC/PicoEVB/README.md

 ![Image of NanoEVB](./NanoEVB-X1-top.png)

-The NanoEVB-X1 is low cost development board which can be used to evaluate and prototype PCI express designs using Xilinx Artix 7 FPGA on Windows or Linux hosts.
+The NanoEVB-X1 is an affordable development board which can be used to evaluate and prototype PCI express designs using Xilinx Artix 7 FPGA on Windows or Linux hosts.
 The board is designed around the Artix 7 (XC7A50T).

 The NanoEVB-X1 is a complete development system in a M.2 (NGFF) 2242 footprint.
 The JTAG cable and all necessary power supplies are built in.
-It will work in the following ock slots:
+It will work in the following slots:

 - M.2 2242 Key A
 - M.2 2242 Key E